en0/en0.github.com/content/NodeVsPython.md

 <br/>

-Python is generally my tool of choice for random development tasks.
+Python is my tool of choice for random development tasks.
 It's clean, it has many useful and maintained packages, and the environment is most always available.
-This make Python a wonderful, get it done tool.
+This makes Python a wonderful, get it done tool.

 Node.js is a new language to me.
 We have begun to use it quite heavily at work and it is clearly gaining popularity in the development communities.
 I have a